Birth Injury Lawyer Grants Pass, OR

 - Uterine rupture (hemorrhaging due to uterus tearing)

-- Umbilical cord prolapse (the umbilical cord may become compressed in between the baby and the birth canal)
+- Umbilical cord prolapse (the umbilical cord becomes compressed between the baby and the birth canal)

 - Baby isn’t breathing after birth (neonatal resuscitation for babies that are having trouble breathing, if not done correctly the lungs can be damaged)

-- Placental abruption (the placenta separated from the uterine wall prematurely, resulting in bleeding)
+- Placental abruption (the placenta separates from the uterine wall prematurely, resulting in bleeding)

 - Placenta previa (a placenta that is laying low in a way that covers the cervix during labor)

-Q: What types of errors may occur in the delivery room which increase risk of birth injury?
+What errors occur in the delivery room which increases the risk of birth trauma?

-A: Doctors, nurses and medical support staff may misjudge the situation, administer incorrect medication, wait too long to start a treatment, improperly monitor the fetus for distress, or something else that increases the chances of a birth injury happening.
+Doctors, nurses, and medical support staff may misjudge the situation, administer incorrect medication, wait too long to start a treatment, improperly monitor the fetus for distress, or something else that increases the chances of a birth trauma happening.
 Inadequately trained or negligent medical staff may commit a major error in the delivery room:

-- Delayed delivery (staff waited too long to induce labor, as they longer they wait to delivery the baby the more likely he or she is to sustain a birth injury)
+- Delayed delivery (staff waited too long to induce labor, as the longer they wait to deliver the baby the more likely he or she is to sustain a birth injury)